ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-example-readme.md

 |           |                   | 0xD21 = Cortex-M33 |
 |[3:0]      | Revision          | Minor revision: 0x1 = Patch 1 |

 You can view individual examples and additional API information of the statistics collection tools at the bottom of the page in the [related links section](#related-links).

 ### Output

-To view the serial output you can use any terminal client of your choosing such as [PuTTY](http://www.putty.org/) or [CoolTerm](http://freeware.the-meiers.org/).
+To view the serial output, you can use any terminal client, such as [PuTTY](http://www.putty.org/) or [CoolTerm](http://freeware.the-meiers.org/).

-The default baud rate for this application is set to `115200` and may be modified in the `mbed_app.json` file.
+The default baud rate for this application is set to `115200`.
+You can modify it in the `mbed_app.json` file.

-You can find more information on the Mbed OS configuration tools and serail communication in Mbed OS in the related [related links section](#related-links).
+You can find more information on the Mbed OS configuration tools and serial communication in Mbed OS in the [related links section](#related-links).

-The output should contain the following block transmitted at the blinking LED frequency (actual values may vary depending on your target, build profile, and toolchain):
+The output contains the following block transmitted at the blinking LED frequency (actual values may vary depending on your target, build profile and toolchain):

 ```
 =============================== SYSTEM INFO  ================================